andChen2026/Image-Processor/README.md

     - redo(): redo the last operation performed
     - undo(): undo the last operation performed
     - upload(): uploads this image to an SQL database
+    - changePixel(): changes a pixel at x and y
 5. Tester.py - A program to conduct tests on the ImageProcessor